 The Orchestra Today

-There are two (2) orchestral ensembles at Augustana: The Augustana Orchestra and The Augustana College & Community Orchestra.
+There are two orchestral ensembles at Augustana: The Augustana Orchestra and the Augustana University and Community Orchestra.

-The Augustana College and Community Orchestra consists of both community and student members with the goal of producing high quality musical performances of orchestral music.
+The Augustana University and Community Orchestra consists of both community and student members with the goal of producing high quality musical performances of orchestral music.
 The orchestra acts as a training ground for talented students to learn the great orchestral repertoire, as well as the excitement of premiering new works.
 It also gives talented community members of all ages an ensemble in which they can continue to develop and enjoy their musical skills.
-In addition, string players are offered the opportunity to learn from the Augustana String Quartet who are members of the Orchestra.

 Both orchestras give several concerts each year, and often collaborate with other ensembles and faculty soloists in the Department of Music.